Maria is a Master Gardener, public health educator, grant-writer, artist, photographer, editor, & proofreader. She lives in coastal Alabama.

 President Franklin D. Roosevelt approved House Joint Resolution 303 on June 22, 1942.
 That resolution codified the existing customs and rules governing the display and use of the flag of the United States by civilians.
 The new law included provisions of the previous code that was adopted on June 14, 1923, by the National Flag Conference, held in Washington, D.C., and, with some amendments and additions, was approved on December 22, 1942.

 As part of the 1976 Bicentennial celebration, the Flag Code was reenacted, with only minor amendments.
 During the 105th Congress, the Flag Code was removed from Title 36 of the United States Code and re-codified as part of Title 4.
-More in-dept information about the Flag Code is in a document that can be found at The United States Flag: Federal Law Relating to Display and Associated Questions.
+More in-depth information about the Flag Code is in a document that can be found at https://crsreports.congress.gov/product/pdf/R/R45945

 About this photo, there was some light from a near-by building, and I used a flash with my telephoto lens.
-Otherwise, the flag would be in complete darkness.
+Otherwise, the flag would have been in complete darkness.

 The Rules Most Commonly Needed by the Average Citizen